-The Tutoring and Mentoring (TAM) Program is a free after-school program serving "medium-risk" to "high-risk" students in first through sixth grade with reading, math, and basic homework support.
+The Tutoring and Mentoring (TAM) Program is a free after-school program serving students in second through sixth grade with reading, math, and basic homework support.
 Through TAM's structured educational and recreational activities, we are able to encourage and strengthen the developmental assets in our students which ultimately helps them achieve academic and social success.

-The TAM Program occurs after school from 2:45 pm until 4:45 pm at five local elementary schools (Brook Hill, J.X.
-Wilson, Abraham Lincoln, James Monroe and Schaefer), providing after-school tutoring and mentoring to nearly fifty students.
+The TAM Program occurs after school from 2:45 pm until 4:45 pm at local elementary schools and our 93 Stony Circle, Santa Rosa Community Center providing after-school tutoring and mentoring to nearly fifty students.

-During the first hour, the TAM Program provides healthy snacks for all of the children participating.
-Once all of the children have enjoyed their snack we have the volunteer tutors emphasize on academic assistance by offering one-on-one tutoring.
-The second hour is spent mentoring in different activities such as, playing sports, arts and crafts and playing games.
-The intention of this program is to help our TAM students develop moral character traits, which will help them ultimately become good citizens and assets in our community.
+During the first hour, the TAM Program academic assistance provides one-on-one tutoring for reading, math and homework assistance.
+The second hour is spent in activities such as, playing sports, arts and crafts and playing board games to develop social interactions.
+The intention of this program is to help our TAM students improve their social skills, improve English communication and develop moral character traits, which will mentor students to become good citizens and assets in our community.